MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 ```

 ### -NetworkServiceAllowed
-!!!
-Exchange Server 2010, Exchange Server 2013

-The NetworkServiceAllowed switch specifies that the Network Service be allowed permissions to access the certificate specified, without enabling the certificate for SMTP.

-!!!
-Exchange Server 2016

 The NetworkServiceAllowed switch gives the built-in Network Service account permission to read the certificate's private key without enabling the certificate for SMTP.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter